Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: Experiments

 To further demonstrate the effectiveness of the proposed model the ablation study is conducted to evaluate the importance of different designs in the architecture.
 We remove or adjust some modules in the network, and report their results on KITTI, as shown in Table~\ref{exp:ablation}.

 \textbf{The benefit of LGFI blocks.} When all the LGFI blocks in stage 2, 3, and 4 are removed, the model size decreases by 0.4M, but the accuracy also drops.
-The proposed LGFI are crucial to make Mono-Lite encode long-range global contexts, thus making up for the drawback that CNNs can only extract local features.
+The proposed LGFI is crucial to make Mono-Lite encode long-range global contexts, thus making up for the drawback that CNNs can only extract local features.

-\textbf{The benefit of dilated convolutions.} If all the dilation rates of convolutions in CDC blocks are set to 1,~\textit{i.e.,} there is no dilated convolutions used in the network.
+\textbf{The benefit of dilated convolutions.} If all the dilation rates of convolutions in CDC blocks are set to 1,~\textit{i.e.,} there are no dilated convolutions used in the network.
 It can be observed that although the model size remains the same the accuracy drops more than for not using LGFI blocks.
 The benefit of introducing the CDC module is to enhance the locality by gradually extracting multi-scale features, while not adding additional trainable parameters.

-\textbf{The benefit of pooled concatenations.} When three pooled concatenations are removed the accuracy also decreases.
+\textbf{The benefit of pooled concatenations.} Accuracy also decreases when three pooled concatenations are removed.
 This is because when using a down-sampling layer to reduce the size of feature maps, some spatial information is also lost.
 The advantage of using pooled concatenations is that the spatial information is kept, and this design only adds a small number of parameters (0.007M).

 \textbf{The benefit of cross-stage connections.} When two cross-stage connections are removed the accuracy decreases slightly.
 The benefit of the proposed cross-stage connections in Mono-Lite is to promote feature propagation and cross-stage information fusion.